 Ask any computer historian, and they’ll tell you the Altair 8800 was far from the first personal computer.
 However, they will tell you that the Altair 8800 was the first commercially successful personal computer, and is widely recognized as the spark that ignited the microcomputer revolution.

 No doubt, you recognize the cover of the January 1975 issue of Popular Electronics.
 Like me, you’ve probably wondered why that Altair 8800 looks a little different than the Altair you’ve grown to know and love.
 The truth is, that’s a prop.
 A fake.
 A box with no more circuitry than what is needed to light up a few LEDs…

-In 1974, Art Salsberg, the new editor of Popular Electronics magazine was feeling pressure from Radio-Electronics magazine (which had many former staff at PE.)
+In 1974, Art Salsberg, the new editor of Popular Electronics magazine was feeling pressure from Radio-Electronics magazine (which had many former staff from PE.)
 R-E just had a cover story in July 1974 featuring the Mark-8, an 8008-based microcomputer.
 Salsberg knew he needed to find a real computer system for their cover.

 MITS had an ally in PE editor Les Solomon, who had been introduced to Ed Roberts by Forrest Mims, occasional PE contributor and MITS founder.
 PE looked at several possible computers, but narrowed the choice down to what basically was an 8008 “computer trainer”, and the promise of an 8080-based computer, currently in design by MITS.